Busy managers can still be great coaches!

 - They Make Decisions

 Notice that not a single one of these qualities is about managing finances or operations.
 Each and every one of these qualities can be categorized into one super-quality: team building and relationship management.
 Okay, technically that’s two super-qualities but the point remains the same: these two super-qualities are absolutely necessary for managers, and by association their teams, to excel in any business.
 Yet, too often managers are obsessed about their financial goals, budgets, technical operations, and a million other things they have on their plate.
-The key is that successful managers must find quality time to coach their team members.
+The key is that successful managers must find quality time management skills to coach their team members.

 The necessity of effective coaching has been widely established as the route to achieving that managerial excellence so often talked about.
 In fact, Purdue University issued a public memo to their supervisors outlining that “coaching is an ongoing, two-way process that involves using constructive, consistent feedback to reinforce positive behavior or to counsel employees, resulting in improved performance.”
 And, improved performance always means better business!